phpbb/quickinstall/README.md

 ## QuickInstall CLI

-QuickInstall now includes a cross-platform, Docker-based CLI and local sandbox web UI for creating phpBB test boards.
+QuickInstall now includes a cross-platform, Docker-based CLI and local Dashboard UI for creating phpBB test boards.
 They work on macOS, Linux, and native Windows and write generated state to `.qi/` without changing the legacy web application.

-Sandbox requirements:
+Requirements:

 - Docker Desktop, installed and running
 - PHP 8.0 or newer for the CLI command